The Sloth Lane

-The Sloth Lane, also known as A Sloth Story, is a 2024 Australian animated adventure-comedy film directed by Tania Vincent and co directed by Ricard Cussó.
-It is the fifth overall film in Like a Photon Creative's The Tales from Sanctuary City franchise.
+The Sloth Lane (also known in the United States as A Sloth Story) is a 2024 Australian animated adventure-comedy film directed by Tania Vincent.
+It is the fifth film in Like a Photon Creative's The Tales from Sanctuary City franchise.
 The film stars the voices of Teo Vergara, Olivia Vásquez, Ben Gorroño, Facundo Herrera, Remy Hii, and Leslie Jones.

 Produced by Like A Photon Creative and Screen Queensland Studios with animation services by Cosmic Dino Studio, The Sloth Lane had its world premiere at the Annecy Animation Film Festival in France on 10 June 2024, and was released by Maslow Entertainment in Australia on 25 July.

 Plot

-Laura is pre-teen daughter of a family of Mexican sloths moves to the Sanctuary City, they all must adapt to life in the fast lane, whilst remembering and honouring their familial and cultural practises.
-Meanwhile they are left devastated when a storm destroys their family restaurant and the only home they’ve ever known.
-Forced to pack up what little is left of their belongings and jump into their rickety old food truck.
-Armed with their family recipes that have been perfected for generations, their food truck becomes a huge success, which doesn’t go unnoticed by entrepreneur and snappy dresser, Dotti Pace.
-After being deceived into giving up their secret recipes, this kooky tight knit family of sloths must defy the odds and find a way to get their beloved recipe book back.
+Laura Romero and her family of Mexican sloths move to Sanctuary City after their family restaurant is destroyed by the storm.
+After moving to the city with their old food truck, they all have to adapt to life in the fast lane, while remembering and respecting their family and cultural customs.
+Armed with their family recipes that have been perfected for generations, their food truck becomes a huge success, which does not go unnoticed by entrepreneur and snappy dresser, Dotti Pace.
+After being deceived into giving up their secret recipes, Laura and her family must defy the odds and find a way to get their beloved recipe book back.